sgunadhya/blog/content/review/driverless.md

 of vehicles in its lanes.
 The authors describe that the idea was doomed from the start because it did not leverage existing infrastructure and needed special vehicles to run on the highways; which was, let's face it, not going to happen.

+Let's take apart the self driving cars and see how it works.
+Self driving car is a robot, and like other robots it has sensors for instrumenting its environment and actuators, its way to react with th environment.
+The actuators are, of course, the constituents of car like brakes, accelerators et al. A self driving cars uses a plethora of sensors to make sense of its environment.
+[LIDARs](https://en.wikipedia.org/wiki/Lidar) and [SONARs](https://en.wikipedia.org/wiki/Sonar) are used to estimate distances between the car and other hurdle.
+GPS an